theoperatore/character-old/README.md

 - prepared spell toggle
 - editing money
 - Switch to computing all scores on state updates, don't use score (allow character updates to trigger true re-renders)
+- Switch to translate3d for settings menus

+Non-Important stuff:

+- Test various layouts for best mobile use
+- Nail down data model
+- Work on custom parser?

 ## License